jwinkels/xcl/README.md

   $ xcl project:apply [PROJECT]

 ARGUMENTS
-  PROJECT  [default: test1] project name that the changes should be applied to
+  PROJECT  project name that the changes should be applied to

 OPTIONS
   -h, --help  show CLI help